nsgrantham/uspops/README.md

-# uspops 🇺🇸
+# 🇺🇸 uspops

 [![Travis-CI Build Status](https://travis-ci.org/nsgrantham/uspops.svg?branch=master)](https://travis-ci.org/nsgrantham/uspops)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/nsgrantham/uspops?branch=master&svg=true)](https://ci.appveyor.com/project/nsgrantham/uspops)

 This package contains two datasets provided by the US Census Bureau:

-* `us_pops`: For each year from 1900 to 2018, the population estimate of
+* `us_pops`: For each year from 1900 to 2018, the estimated population of
-  the United States on July 1st (except for 1970 and 1980 where the estimate is given for April 1st).
+  the United States on July 1st (extwo exceptions are 1970 and 1980 where the estimates are made for April 1st

-* `state_pops`: For each year from 1900 to 2018, the population estimate
+* `state_pops`: For each year from 1900 to 2018, the estimated population of
-  of District of Columbia, the first 48 states, Alaska (granted statehood in 1959, estimates since 1950), Hawaii (granted statehood in 1959, estimates since 1950), and the US territory Puerto Rico (estimates since 2010).

-The datasets are tidy and made from the following non-tidy US Census Bureau files:
+  of all 50 states (Alaska and Hawaii since 1950), District of Columbia, and Puerto Rico (since 2010) on July 1st (extwo exceptions are 1970 and 1980 where the estimates are made for April 1st).The datasets are tidy and made from the following non-tidy US Census Bureau files:

 * [Population estimates 1900-1909](https://www2.census.gov/programs-surveys/popest/tables/1980-1990/state/asrh/st0009ts.txt)